Ludlow Racecourse Hotels

 Lay Down in Ludlow

-Described by English Poet John Betjeman as being “probably the loveliest town in England”, Ludlow certainly has plenty to recommend it, with close to 500 listed buildings, a historic castle and a selection of wonderful countryside walks within easy reach.
-And for those seeking something a little livelier, a range of pubs are available to cater for the 11,000 population of the town, and of course the visiting racing fans.
+Described by English Poet, John Betjeman, as being “probably the loveliest town in England”, Ludlow certainly has plenty to recommend it, with close to 500 listed buildings, a historic castle and a selection of wonderful countryside walks within easy reach.
+For those seeking something a little livelier, a range of pubs are available to cater for the 11,000 population of the town, and of course, the visiting racing fans.
 The Wheatsheaf Inn and the Unicorn Inn regularly rate highly with visitors, or how about the Wicked Grin and Blood Bay for a slightly ominous-sounding finale to that pub crawl?

-Whilst there are no accommodation options at the track itself, Victory Cottage to the east, and Fishmore Hall Hotel and Boutique Spa to the west both lie within half a mile of the course.
-The largest concentration of local accommodation options however is to be found within the town of Ludlow itself.
-The majority of these are bed and breakfast-style affairs, but the centrally located Town House, the Church Inn, and the Feathers Inn all provide a more traditional hotel experience.
+Whilst there are no accommodation options at the track itself, there are a couple of options a quick stroll away.
+However, the largest concentration of local accommodation options is found within the town of Ludlow itself.
+The majority of these are bed and breakfast-style affairs, but there are a few that provide more of a traditional hotel experience.

 Head Down in the Hills

-Numerous accommodation options are scattered throughout what is a popular tourist spot, with the Stokesay Inn and B&B, Highgrove Barns and Robin’s Nest being solid choices for racegoers by virtue of being situated on the southern edge of the hills and close to the A49 which leads directly to the track.
+Numerous accommodation options are scattered throughout what is a popular tourist spot, with those situated on the southern edge of the hills being the closest to Ludlow Racecourse.

 About the Racecourse